openstack-archive/swiftonhpss/doc/markdown/quick_start_guide.md

 <a name="what_now" />
 ## What now?
-You now have a single node SwiftOnFile setup ready, next sane step is a multinode swift and SwiftOnFile setup.
-It is recomended to have a look at [OpenStack Swift deployment guide][] & [Multiple Server Swift Installation][].If you now consider yourself familiar with a typical 4-5 node swift setup, you are good to extent this setup further and add SwiftOnFile DiskFile implementation as a Storage Policy to it.
-If you want to use SwiftOnFile on a gluster volume, it would be good to have a seprate gluster cluster.
-We would love to hear about any deployment scenarios involving SOF.
+You now have a single node SwiftOnHPSS setup ready, next sane step is a multinode swift and SwiftOnHPSS setup.
+It is recomended to have a look at [OpenStack Swift deployment guide][] & [Multiple Server Swift Installation][].If you now consider yourself familiar with a typical 4-5 node Swift setup, you are good to extend this setup further and add SwiftOnHPSS DiskFile implementation as a Storage Policy to it.

 For more information, please visit the following links:
 * [OpenStack Swift deployment guide][]